hons82/SLPopupViewController/README.md

 You can open the SLPopupViewControllerDemo demo project in Xcode and run it on your iPhone as well as in the Simulator.
 <br></br>
 <img src="https://raw.github.com/sunlight3d/SLPopupViewController/master/assets/pic2.png" width="283" height="500"/>
+##Collaboration

+Feel free to collaborate with ideas, issues and/or pull requests.

+##License

+SLPopupViewController is available under the Apache 2.0 license.
+See the LICENSE file for more info.